Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 As seem it the topology of the circuit, our design needs two different clock sources, we will see that this can be easily acheived with some counter modules,but as always, since there is no free lunch, this 'simple' implementation is quite bad when taking synchronism into account and can lead to a serious hazard: [Metastability](https://www.wikiwand.com/en/Metastability_(electronics)).

 While many solutions to metastability are avaliable and can be implemented, this topic is a little bit above our current project, so, just for now, we are going to put this thing aside, but be aware that this exists and will come for you one day.
-This module will use two parameters, *InputClkFrequency*,this one will be our reference clock, usualy on fpga boards this value is 50 [MHz], it is my case so 50M is my choice, the other parameter is the *OutputClkFrequency*, that is, our desired output clock frequency, in this example it will be 100 [Hz].
+This module will use two parameters, *InputClkFrequency*,this one will be our reference clock, usualy on fpga boards this value is 50 [MHz], it is my case so 50M is my choice, the other parameter is the *OutputClkFrequency*, that is, our desired output clock frequency.

 ```Verilog
 always @(posedge ClkOsc or negedge Rst)begin
 	if(~Rst)begin